Skip to main content

 • TBD approval + instant COE access are the biggest time-savers, reducing weeks from the VA loan timeline.

-• The fast VA loan process depends more on lender expertise than location-specialized lenders close in under 30 days, even 15–16 days in top markets.
+• The fast VA loan process depends more on lender expertise than location-Some specialized lenders report closing timelines under 30 days in certain markets when documentation, appraisal, and underwriting proceed without delays.

 • Automation, digital paperwork, and VALERI-R systems streamline VA underwriting and speed up processing.